← Home

 Rivian ships five vehicles from two factories across three overlapping programs: R1T/R1S (premium adventure EVs, ~42K units/year from Normal, Illinois), R2 (mass-market SUV, production started April 2026, targeting 155K units/year by 2027), R3 (compact crossover, Georgia Stanton Springs facility, 2028), and the EDV delivery van for Amazon.
 They're past the "will this work" phase of R1 ramp and deep in "how do we run three programs at cost targets that sustain profitability."

 The R2 is the test case.
 Designed clean-sheet for unit economics: 50% lower manufacturing cost than R1, achieved through part consolidation (2.3 miles of wiring harness eliminated), structural simplification (high-pressure die-casting cuts 2,000 lbs), and 72% lower suspension assembly cost.
-That kind of cost discipline decomposes into requirements — all the way down to which CAN message interval saves $45 in BMS silicon.
+That cost discipline decomposes all the way down into requirements — which CAN bus message interval (the timing on Rivian's onboard vehicle network) saves $45 in battery management chip cost.

 Systems Engineering Surface

 Rivian owns the full stack.
-Battery cells, drive units, power electronics, the skateboard platform — no Tier 1 black boxes for critical subsystems.
-A single propagated change cascades through every domain they own.
-A new cell chemistry with 5% higher nominal voltage triggers re-verification of converter efficiency (3-4 hours FEA on AWS HPC), pack thermal dissipation (COMSOL re-run, 2 hours), BMS firmware state machine transitions (12-hour regression), vehicle electrical schematics, ISO 26262 ASIL-D traceability, and certification evidence across EPA, NHTSA, and DOT standards.
+Battery cells, drive units, power electronics, the skateboard platform — no supplier black boxes for critical subsystems.
+A single change cascades through every domain they own.
+A new battery cell chemistry with 5% higher voltage triggers re-verification of: converter efficiency (3-4 hours of finite element simulation on AWS), pack thermal behavior (a 2-hour re-run in COMSOL, a physics simulation tool), battery management firmware regression (12-hour test suite), vehicle electrical schematics, ISO 26262 ASIL-D traceability (the automotive functional safety certification, highest level), and documentation for EPA, NHTSA, and DOT sign-off.

-AWS case studies reveal something useful: Rivian's simulation infrastructure is already CI/CD-connected.
-SimOS chains thermal, structural, and electrical models on commit hooks.
+AWS case studies reveal something useful: Rivian's simulation infrastructure is already wired to run automatically on every code commit (CI/CD-connected).
+SimOS (Rivian's simulation orchestration platform) chains thermal, structural, and electrical models on every code commit.
 The bottleneck isn't compute capacity — it's requirements traceability velocity.

 Pain Points

 Faster iteration.
 R2 cost-down requires 10-15 design iterations before architecture freeze.
-Each V-cycle currently takes 3-4 weeks because requirement changes batch through DOORS or email-threaded ICD negotiations.
+Each cycle currently takes 3-4 weeks because requirement changes batch through IBM DOORS (their current requirements tool) or email-threaded interface negotiations.
 Compress that to 90 minutes and you run 10 iterations in the time you used to run two.

 Fewer integration surprises.Pack-to-vehicle is Rivian's historical bottleneck.
-The BMS firmware has a 500ms over-temperature shutdown response.
+The battery management firmware has a 500ms over-temperature shutdown response.
 The vehicle safety logic expects 50ms.
-The mismatch shows at V3, after mechanical assumptions are baked into the platform.
+The mismatch shows up late in testing, after mechanical assumptions are already locked in.
 With Flow, cross-domain timing conflicts surface before anyone has written code.

 Greater confidence at reviews.When the VP asks "is R2 ready for Design Freeze Review?" the answer currently requires aggregating sign-off from 12+ subsystem leads, each with their own tool.
 Flow makes requirement status, analysis margin, test completion, and the open change-request pipeline one query.